carlllllx/SFML/README.md

 # SFML
-An FL architecture that combines SL and ML
+An FL architecture that combines split learning and mutual learning